Homeschooling is becoming an increasingly popular option among parents seeking to provide their children with an education.

 Here are a few that cause many controversial conversations around the dinner table:

-• Should lesson plans by teachers be planned to meet timelines so kids can complete their work so no homework is required?
+- Should lesson plans by teachers be planned to meet timelines so kids can complete their work and no homework is required?

 Pros of Homework